Florida College: Campus

-The main campus includes one of the oldest buildings in the city.
-Sutton Hall was originally built around 1922 to serve as the clubhouse for the Temple Terrace Golf and Country Club.
+The main campus includes one of the oldest buildings in the city: Sutton Hall, built around 1922 as the clubhouse for the Temple Terrace Golf and Country Club.
 The former Student Center, razed in 2018, was built around 1926, and served as the Club Morocco Nightclub and Casino.
 Tampa architect M. Leo Elliott designed both buildings.
-According to the 1988 Temple Terrace Historic Resources Survey, both buildings were eligible for the National Register of Historic Places.
 Economic collapse in 1926 forced their closure as recreational leisure facilities and the property passed to the Florida Bible Institute during the Great Depression.
 The land was then later purchased by the founders of Florida College.

-The Hutchinson Auditorium, one of the more striking Mid Century Modern buildings in Temple Terrace, cost $100,000 to build in 1961 and opened on March 5, 1961.
+The Hutchinson Auditorium, a mid-century modern building in Temple Terrace, cost $100,000 to build and opened on March 5, 1961.
 The architect was Garry Boyle of Tampa and the structure was built by the Paul Smith Construction Co. of Tampa with financing largely provided by the Hutchinson family.
-Most materials for the auditorium were shipped from Chattanooga, Tennessee.
-Hutchinson Auditorium is central to Florida College as it serves as the meeting place for weekday morning chapel assemblies at 10:15 a.m. during the school year and as a theater for major productions on campus (e.g. plays, concerts, etc.).

 Two new residence halls were begun during the 2007–2008 school year and completed in the first half of the 2008–2009 academic year.
-Boswell Hall, which holds 320 beds, is five stories tall, and is said to be the tallest building in old Temple Terrace with a top floor view that looks out over the old city as well as the Hillsborough River.
+Boswell Hall, which holds 320 beds, is five stories tall.
 All on-campus men live in Boswell.
-Five-story Terrace Hall provides a new 90-bed residence hall for women.
-This supplements the other two residence halls for women, Hinely Hall and historic Sutton Hall.
+Five-story Jennifer Hall provides a 90-bed residence hall for women.
+This supplements the other residence hall for women, Hinely Hall, and replaces the condemned Sutton Hall.

 In 2013, a project was undertaken to renovate the condemned building known as "C Dorm", the primary male dorm before Boswell.
-The project was completed over the summer months of 2013 and dedicated on September 22 of that year.
-The newly renovated building, now known as "College Hall", houses women of junior and senior standing.
+The project was completed over the summer months of 2013 and dedicated on September 22.
+The renovated building, now known as "College Hall", houses women of junior and senior standing.

 Academics

-Florida College offers 17 Bachelor's degrees in the fields of biblical studies, business, communication, education, music, English, history, and liberal studies, as well as an Associate of Arts degree.
+Florida College offers 17 bachelor's degrees in the fields of biblical studies, business, communication, education, music, English, history, and liberal studies, as well as an Associate of Arts degree.
 The college is accredited by the Southern Association of Colleges and Schools.
+All undergraduates take biblical courses as part of their liberal arts curriculum.
 The student-to-faculty ratio is 11 to 1.

-Tuition, room and board for the 2013–14 academic year was $22,150.
-Eighty-two percent of the students receive financial aid.
+Rankings

+Florida College was ranked #68 (tie) in the Regional Colleges South category of the 2022–23 Best Colleges rankings by U.S. News & World Report.